wtsanshou/Coding/README.md

 * <a href="Algorithm/DynamicProgramming/LC650TwoKeysKeyboard.md">LC650.
 Two Keys Keyboard</a>
 * <a href="Algorithm/DynamicProgramming/LC714BestTimeToBuyAndSellStockWithTransaction.md">LC714.
 Best Time to Buy and Sell Stock with Transaction Fee</a>
 * <a href="Algorithm/DynamicProgramming/LC740DeleteAndEarn.md">LC740.
 Delete and Earn</a>
+* <a href="Algorithm/DynamicProgramming/LC718MaximumLengthOfRepeatedSubarray.md">LC718.
+Maximum Length of Repeated Subarray</a>

 >## 3.5 Sort